OpenClaw Troubleshooting: Fix Gateway, Pairing, and Channel Errors

 Under the hood, every OpenClaw channel runs on the same access control system: DM pairing, allowlists, group policies, and the gateway runtime.
 The channels overview lists all 20+ platforms, and every single one passes through those same four gates.
 Fix the gates, fix the channel.

 This guide is the catch-all diagnostic layer.
 It's where every channel-specific troubleshooting guide points when the channel-specific fixes don't work.
-For building AI-powered workflows once things are running, OpenClaw Second Brain: 7 Proven Steps for Faster Recall on EmergentWeirdness shows what OpenClaw looks like when it's working correctly.
+For building AI-powered workflows once things are running, building a second brain with AI shows what OpenClaw looks like when it's working correctly.

 The Diagnostic Ladder (Run These First, Every Time)